chriskiehl/home-theater-calculator/README.md

 ### Notable Modules:

  * The `Types` module has all the, as you'd expect, types along with comments explaining what they do.
 I don't know of centralizing them all like this is normal, but I saw they did that in the [multipac](https://github.com/hdgarrood/multipac/) library, so I did the same
  * The `Core` module holds just about all the logic in the system.
 That's where you find all the movement handlers, collision detection, layout management, etc..
+Tracing through `handleMouseDown`, `handleMouseUp`, and `handleMouseMove` would give you a solid overview of the major functionlaity.

 Some modules, like `Debugging` can be safely ignored for the most part.
 It's just quickly thrown together things for drawing debugging info onto the canvas.